f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> Management Interfaces
 -----------------------------------------

 Under **System Settings**, you can view/edit both the floating and static IP addresses for the system controllers.
-Starting in F5OS version 1.8.x you can also add VLAN tagging to the out of band mangement ports that will in turn map to controller IPs, chassis partitions IPs, and TMOS tenant IPs.
+Starting in F5OS version 1.8.x you can also add VLAN tagging to the out of band management ports that will in turn map to controller IPs, chassis partitions IPs, and TMOS tenant IPs.
 If you would prefer to use DHCP for automatic assignment of these addresses, this may also be configured.
 You may also choose to configure Link Aggregation for the two out-of-band management interfaces for added redundancy.
 The LAG will consist of the out-of-band management interface from each controller.
 The LAG on the system controllers have been designed to appear as a single device, so you can connect them to the same switch/LAG, or to a VPC where the LAG is across multiple switches that logically appear as one switch.

 .. image:: images/initial_setup_of_velos_system_controllers/image22.png
   :align: center